 '''

-ing
+<%

+scripting-language-statements

+%>

 '''

 When the scripting language is set to java, a scriptlet is transformed into a Java programming language statement fragment and is inserted into the service method of the JSP page's servlet.
 A programming language variable created within a scriptlet is accessible from anywhere within the JSP page.